zakkhoyt/ColorPicKit/README.md

 * HSBSliderGroup - 3 sliders to define hue, saturation, and brightness components.
 * CMYKSliderGroup - 4 sliders to define cyan, magenta, yellow, and black components.
 * GradientSlider - Interpolates a color between the two colors on the ends.
-* HueSlider- Select a hue value.
+* HueSlider - Select a hue value.
+* HexKeypad - Represents a color with a hex string where RRGGBB are chars from '0' ...
+'F'

 ## Usage

 ##### InterfaceBuilder
 ![](https://img.shields.io/badge/Supports-UIControl-green.svg)
 - Drag and drop a UIView onto your view controller
-- Using the Identity Inspector, set the view's class to GradientSlider, HueSlider, RGBSliderGroup, HSBSliderGroup, CMYKSliderGroup, HSBWheelPicker, HSBSpectrumPicker, or ImagePixelPicker.
+- Using the Identity Inspector, set the view's class to GradientSlider, HueSlider, RGBSliderGroup, HSBSliderGroup, CMYKSliderGroup, HSBWheelPicker, HSBSpectrumPicker, ImagePixelPicker, or HexKeypad.
 - Using the Attributes Inspector, configure IB properties (color, rounded corners, border color, knobSize, etc...)
 - Drag and drop your IBActions just like any other control.
 All controls support
   - ValueChanged